Omnia sunt communia: Legal doctrine

 The 12th-century Italian jurist Bernardus Papiensis adapted the phrase into canon law as tempore necessitate omnia sunt communia, "in a time of necessity all things are common".
 In his treatise on justice in the Summa Theologica, 13th-century philosopher Thomas Aquinas used the same phrase, as well as the broader concept, to argue that it was not a sin for a person to steal if they were motivated by genuine need.
 Dialogus, a text written in the 14th century by William of Ockham, also used the specific Latin phrase omnia sunt communia.
 The same principle was later applied in secular law in various contexts, including justifying emergency taxation by a monarch.

 Hugo Grotius used the phrase as adapted by Papiensis to argue that states must not prevent refugees from entering their lands if they had been forced out of their own.
 English jurist Matthew Hale added a qualifier, proposing that in casu extremæ necessitatis omnia sunt communia, literally "in cases of extreme necessity everything is held in common".
 In English common law, this essentially meant that private property could be seized by the government for the purpose of its defense, and the previous owners of that property would have no legal recourse.
 More broadly, it signified that the welfare of the community was prioritized over that of any individual.
 This concept developed over time into expropriation, as well as eminent domain.

 Other historical use

 The description of the members of the early church in Acts was a key inspiration for Christian communism.
 Thomas Müntzer, a leader in the German Peasants' War, described the concept of omnia sunt communia as the definition of the Gospel, arguing also that all things "should be distributed as occasion requires, according to the several necessities of all".

 In Utopia by Thomas More, the phrase omnia sunt communia is used to describe the lifestyle of the Utopians, as on More's fictional island of Utopia "all things are held in common".

+Modern use

+Modern left-winged movements have adopted the phrase, such as autonomist Marxism, the commons movement, and other social movements.

+After Madrid municipal elections in 2015, several city councellors swore their positions using omnia sunt communia.